bsara/FirehoseJS/README.md

 You must also make sure that both your local API and billing apps have run `rake db:create RAILS_ENV=testclient` and `rake db:migrate RAILS_ENV=testclient`

+### Testing

+Unlike rails integration tests, libraries have no direct access to the application to create the test data needed for a test as part of the test, we must prepare a database full of all the different data scenarios we need to test.
+To generate these prepopulated postgres dbs you run rake tasks.
+For each app:

+	API: rake fh:test:client:prepare[200]
+	Billing: rake fh_billing:test:client:prepare[30]

+The number in brackets does 2 things, it tells the task how many "set ups" to create.
+An agent with companies, customers, interactions, notes, etc. is one setup for the API app, for example.
+Each test will log in as an agent (e.g. agent23@example.com, each test incrementing the agent number) and that agent will have a full "set up" so the test that acts as that agent will have any data it might need.
+Most of the time when you run tests, the server boot up scripts will run the above commands without brackets/numbers, which will just swap in a "gold master" copy of the database you have generated previously.
+If, however, the db schema changes in any way, you will need to run the above commands again to generate a new db that uses the new schema.
+So **If all or many of your tests are failing, it's probably because you need to regenerate the db**.